govuk-one-login/tech-docs/README.md

 ## Making changes to a diagram
 Edit the draw.io files in `source/images/originals` folder by installing and using the draw.io desktop app.

-Use one drawio file per diagram.
+Use one draw.io file per diagram.

 ### Installing the draw.io desktop app
 Run the following commands to use the draw.io desktop app from the command line.